JoshuEo/CTFs/NACTF_2020/README.md

 ```
 grep "nactf{[nac]{10}.{21}[ctf]{14}}" flag.txt
 ```
-This was the correct pattern but I couldn't get it to work for some reason, so I decided to use sublime's regular expression search on the text file.
+This was the correct pattern but I couldn't get it to work for some reason

+EDIT: ```grep -E "nactf{[nac]{10}.{21}[ctf]{14}}" flag.txt``` will make the search work because the -E argument will interpret patterns as extended regular expressions.

+so I decided to use sublime's regular expression search on the text file.
 After some debugging and playing around, I found the flag!

 This took some time for me but it was worth it!